microsoft/ignite-learning-paths-training-mod/mod30/Demos.md

 7. Filter to just the `Blob Created` event
 8. Wait for subscription to confirm.
 9. Expand the function logs and keep those open.
-10. Upload a new image and show it processed in the event grid
+10. Upload a new image from the app and show it processed in the event grid
 11. Navigate to storage and show the thumbnail.

 As a bonus, you can show the "events" in storage to display the subscription and related metrics.

-## Demo: Social Media Integration with Logic Apps
+## Demo 4: Social Media Integration with Logic Apps

 1. Navigate to the logic app and explain the steps.
 Point out how there is no code at all to authenticate with and/or search Twitter.
 It's just a simple step.
 2. Do not expand the variables and reveal the token secret.